 Treatments: Balance

-As unpleasant as dizziness is, there are treatments to improve the sensation, depending on the cause.
+Imbalance is very unpleasant; fortunately, treatments are available to improve the sensation, depending on the cause.

 balance on bosu ball.jpeg